monsoonmaelstrom/book2/book2.md

 “I’m surprised he wasn’t angrier, is all,” Peter comments, as he looks out at the others in the stream.

-“He was plenty angry,” I tell Peter.
+“He was plenty angry,” I inform Peter.

 “Hmm.
 So, who do you think is going to get it first?”